 You will participate in the ongoing Orientation program during your first year as an Assistant along with other Assistants under one year.
 Orientation sessions are led by the Assistants Coordinator, and the program usually involves a two-hour meeting once a month.

-This time is dedicated to helping Assistants develop and strengthen relationships within the community.
-It also focuses on understanding L’Arche Winnipeg’s Mission and Identity and how these are lived.
-Orientation also helps improve the understanding of our community’s history, present-day life, and how we can apply our individual gifts.
+The orientation period is dedicated to helping Assistants develop and strengthen relationships within the community, focusing on understanding L’Arche Winnipeg’s Mission and Identity and how these are lived.
+Orientation also helps develop your understanding of our community’s history, present-day life, and how we can apply our individual gifts.